The Soul Rebels: Collaborations and milestones

-Hip Hop icon and rap pioneer Rakim is a frequent collaborator of The Soul Rebels' when the band performs in New York City.
-Rakim and The Soul Rebels performed together on February 27, 2015 at Brooklyn Bowl NY, June 26, 2015 at Blue Note Jazz Club NY and on February 27, 2016 at Brooklyn Bowl, NY with hip hop icon Talib Kweli joining the performance.
+Rap pioneer Rakim is a frequent collaborator with The Soul Rebels' when the band performs in New York City.
+Rakim and The Soul Rebels performed together on February 27, 2015, at the Brooklyn Bowl, New York, June 26, 2015, at the Blue Note Jazz Club in New York and on February 27, 2016, at the Brooklyn Bowl. with hip-hop icon Talib Kweli joining the performance.

-On August 15, 2015 The Soul Rebels made their Japanese debut with live surprise special guest performances with Marilyn Manson and Macklemore & Ryan Lewis at the Summer Sonic Tokyo Festival.
+On August 15, 2015, The Soul Rebels made their Japanese debut with live surprise special guest performances with Marilyn Manson and Macklemore & Ryan Lewis at the Summer Sonic Tokyo Festival.
 The unannounced collaborations occurred one day prior to The Soul Rebels' headlining performance at the festival.

 The Soul Rebels featuring Talib Kweli and GZA of Wu-Tang Clan headlined Electric Forest Festival on June 24, 2016.
 The performance marked the debut performance between The Soul Rebels and GZA.

-Nas and The Soul Rebels debuted their collaboration with a headlining slot at the Brooklyn Hip Hop Festival in Brooklyn, New York on July 16, 2016.
+Nas and The Soul Rebels debuted their collaboration with a headlining slot at the Brooklyn Hip Hop Festival in Brooklyn, New York, on July 16, 2016.

-The Soul Rebels have shared the stage with notable artists from many corners of the pop, hip hop and jazz worlds, including Arcade Fire, Cee Lo Green, The Roots, Metallica, Green Day, Kanye West, Snoop Dogg, Seal, Juvenile, Slick Rick, Alabama Shakes, Maceo Parker, Irma Thomas, Roy Hargrove, Bootsy Collins, Suzanne Vega, Robert Plant & Jimmy Page, Counting Crows, Drive By Truckers, Lance Herbstrong, Trombone Shorty, Allen Toussaint, David A. Stewart, Chuck Brown, Terence Blanchard, The Gap Band, George Clinton, Dr. John, Galactic, Better than Ezra, Marco Benevento, Corey Glover of Living Color, Rare Essence, Leo Nocentelli of The Meters, Billy Martin of Medeski Martin & Wood, Moon Hooch, Joey Bada$$ and many others.
+The Soul Rebels have shared the stage with notable artists from many corners of the pop, hip-hop and jazz worlds, including Arcade Fire, Cee Lo Green, The Roots, Metallica, Green Day, Kanye West, Snoop Dogg, Seal, Juvenile, Slick Rick, Alabama Shakes, Maceo Parker, Irma Thomas, Roy Hargrove, Bootsy Collins, Suzanne Vega, Robert Plant & Jimmy Page, Counting Crows, Drive By Truckers, Lance Herbstrong, Trombone Shorty, Allen Toussaint, David A. Stewart, Chuck Brown, Terence Blanchard, The Gap Band, George Clinton, Dr. John, Galactic, Better than Ezra, Marco Benevento, Corey Glover of Living Color, Rare Essence, Leo Nocentelli of The Meters, Billy Martin of Medeski Martin & Wood, Moon Hooch, Joey Bada$$ and many others.

 Live performances

-The Soul Rebels have toured extensively around the United States, Canada, Europe, South Africa and Brazil and have played at music festivals worldwide including in front of 50,000 people at the 2011 Montreal Jazz Festival.
+The Soul Rebels have toured extensively around the United States, Canada, Europe, South Africa and Brazil and have played at music festivals worldwide, including in front of 50,000 people at the 2011 Montreal Jazz Festival.

-The Soul Rebels toured North America in 2012 with funk band Galactic and Corey Glover of Living Colour and on March 29, 2012 appeared on the Conan O'Brien show on TBS with their tour mates.
+The Soul Rebels toured North America in 2012 with funk band Galactic and Corey Glover of Living Colour and on March 29, 2012, appeared on the Conan O'Brien show on TBS with their tour mates.